 IMPORTANCE OF TEXTBOOKS

-Black et. al. (1996) emphasizes the importance of a discipline possessing the capacity to manufacture and disseminate knowledge widely.
+Black et al. (1996) emphasizes the importance of a discipline possessing the capacity to manufacture and disseminate knowledge widely.
 The importance of textbooks to society is evidenced by the observation of Paul Samuelson:" I don't care who writes a nation's laws - or crafts its advanced treaties - if I can write its textbooks."
-(Nassar, 1995) Indicative of his influence is that the economics principles text that he wrote, still in print today, from 1961 through 1976, (Skousen, 1997) sold 300,000 copies per edition.
+(Nasar, 1995) Indicative of his influence is that the economics principles text that he wrote, still in print today, from 1961 through 1976, (Skousen, 1997) sold 300,000 copies per edition.

 The important role of textbooks is underscored by the consideration that what is studied in college is more important in determining future earnings than the specific college that is attended.
 (James, et al, 1989) When a student chooses a course, necessarily that student chooses the textbook that the professor has selected for that course, the caliber of that textbook has profound implications not only for what is learned is the introductory/foundation course, but what is subsequently learned, for advanced courses that comprise a disciplines’ concentration or major build on the knowledge foundations that is established in the principles course.

 The conclusion of a comprehensive survey of education and personal finance is that economics study leads to higher levels of earning, home equity, and savings.
-(Allgood et al, 2012) By extension, a real estate textbook with strong, relevant economics content is, by these financial measures, superior to one which devoted substantial publishing real estate to law and brokerage, at the expense of economics and other more relevant topics.
-As house equity is much more of a significant component of household net worth for the general population than for those who major in economics, (Allgood et al, 2012) the importance of learning resources most directly connected to the financial decisions which might influence house equity, specifically the real estate textbook, is magnified.
+(Allgood et al., 2012) By extension, a real estate textbook with strong, relevant economics content is, by these financial measures, superior to one which devoted substantial publishing real estate to law and brokerage, at the expense of economics and other more relevant topics.
+As house equity is much more of a significant component of household net worth for the general population than for those who major in economics, (Allgood et al., 2012) the importance of learning resources most directly connected to the financial decisions that might influence house equity, specifically the real estate textbook, is magnified.
 From a societal perspective, then, superior introductory real estate principles textbooks can enhance individuals' personal financial circumstance and the country's overall economy.

 Beyond the significant finding that financial education programs are connected to higher levels of home ownership, (Martin, 2007) those who study economics tend to create more home equity, (Allgood, et al, 2012) with there being an important relationship between economics study and home equity.
 Economics majors, who by definition study more economics than do those who do not major in economics, have more home equity than do college grads who do not major in economics.
 (Allgood, et al, 2012)